Understanding Types of Lubricants (Non-Explicit)

 How to Choose the Right Lubricant for You and Your Partner

 Choosing the right lubricant becomes much easier when you focus on comfort, emotional intention, and the kind of atmosphere you want to create together.
-Instead of guessing, think of it as a calm, collaborative conversation about what will help both partners feel relaxed and supported.
-These discussions often mirror the gentle communication skills described in Talking to Your Partner About Comfort Preferences, where curiosity and openness guide the experience.
+Think of it as a calm, collaborative conversation about what will help both partners feel relaxed and supported.
+These discussions often mirror the gentle communication skills described in Talking to Your Partner About Comfort Preferences.

 Ask These Questions Together